praveensajjanapu/openstack_project/README.md

 c.
 Lastly, ensure executable permissions for the "cleanup" script:\
    chmod +x cleanup\
    ./cleanup openrc nso ssh

+  ###command to see the opnestack servers -- openstack server list
+  ###command to pause the server          -- openstack server pause $serve_rname

 #### These commands facilitate the deployment, operation, and cleanup of the service within the OpenStack Cloud environment efficiently.